-Children should have a basic understanding of what money is, how it works, and how to earn more of it.
+Children should understand what money is, how it works, and how to earn more of it.

 The first step in teaching your kids about money is becoming more open about it.

-You need to be an example for your child and to do that you need to be willing to talk about money.
-Now you don’t necessarily have to break down your mortgage payment each month, but the having kids understand the basics of exchanging money for a new toy is a great start for fostering healthy money habits.
+You need to be an example for your child, and to do that, you need to be willing to talk about money.
+Now you don’t necessarily have to break down your mortgage payment each month, but having kids understand the basics of exchanging money for a new toy is a great start for fostering healthy money habits.

-Did you know majority of schools are no longer teaching money management?
+Did you know the majority of schools are no longer teaching money management?
 Long gone are the days of learning how to balance a checkbook, avoid credit card debt, write a check, and pay bills.
-Parents are now having to teach their kids about money and knowing where to start can be a bit tough.
-But it’s important that we do so and do it early.
-Honestly, it’s never to early to talk about money with our kids.
-We need to talk about and show them how money works, how to save, how to manage money, and teach them other good habits with their finances.
+Parents now have to teach their kids about money, and knowing where to start can be a bit tough.
+But we must do so and do it early.
+Honestly, it’s never too early to talk about money with our kids.
+We need to talk about and show them how money works, how to save, how to manage money and teach them other good habits with their finances.
 This will help them have a healthier relationship with their personal finances and have a more stable future.

 Explaining Money to Kids

 Teaching kids about money is actually pretty easy — no matter their age.
-You may not know where to start so we’re breaking down some basic money strategies your kids can be learning right now.
-Under each age group we have also included an age appropriate game or activity that you can do with your child that will increase their financial literacy and understanding.
+You may not know where to start, so we’re breaking down some basic money strategies your kids can be learning right now.
+Under each age group, we have also included an age-appropriate game or activity that you can do with your child to increase their financial literacy and understanding.

 They are now at the age when they can understand how bank accounts work.
 Make a trip to the bank and have your child open a savings account.
 You will have to sign for it, but have them go through the process.
 Teach them how to deposit the money from their piggy bank into their savings account by filling out a deposit slip.

-A lot of times kids believe they just have to have the shiny new toy or game.
-However, when they reach age 10 it’s a good time to teach them how to spend their money on what they want.
-They will be able to learn how to weigh the pros and cons of impulse shopping and saving for something bigger later down the road.
+A lot of times, kids believe they just have to have a shiny new toy or game.
+However, when they reach age 10, it’s good to teach them how to spend their money on what they want.
+They can learn how to weigh the pros and cons of impulse shopping and save for something bigger later down the road.

 Teach them how to create a budget for themselves.
-More than likely they don’t necessarily need a budget right now, but they will shortly—especially as they’re learning to drive.
-You can easily create a simple budget of what they could earn by following the chores and how to calculate their savings and tithing each week.
+More than likely, they don’t necessarily need a budget right now, but they will shortly—especially as they’re learning to drive.
+You can easily create a simple budget of what they could earn by following the chores and calculating their savings each week.

 Also, show them your family budget.
 Teach them what it looks like and how you manage to make sure to buy their favorite snacks each week, their new shoes, and so on.
 Make it a learning experience to teach them what a real budget looks like.